 The basic purpose of a mission trip is to help others in need.
 But a good mission trip can do so much more.
 It can open your eyes, challenge your faith, teach you new skills, test your patience, and introduce you to new ideas.
 Youth from across the region spend a week making repairs and improvements to the homes of those who are unable to do their own repairs.
 The youth learn practical skills and build relationships with one another and those that they serve.
 Parents serve as chaperones and helpers.

-Youth mission trips take place every year in late July and are open to rising 8th graders (with a parent) and high school youth.
+Youth mission trips take place every year in July and are open to rising 8th graders (with a parent) and high school youth.
 Adult chaperones are also welcome.

 Future Mission Trips